Project managers carry out checks during the project planning visit (PPV), in preparation for the arrival of the Buildbase employees into village.

-Martin Likwachala, chairman of Nyamwezi village, Kilombero.
+Martin Likwachala, chairman of Nyamwezi village in Kilombero.

-Dan and Renatha Inspecting a potential homestay for Buildbase employees in Nyamwezi.
+Inspecting a potential homestay for Buildbase employees in Nyamwezi.

 Project manager Dan Savigar on stage, alongside members of the Tanzanian parliament.
 Introducing the project at a community event increases awareness, and helps with mobilising villagers to assist at the project site.

 “A positive outcome of the PPV was getting to meet the local stakeholders and making a good impression on them, setting up a positive relationship for the rest of the project”.

 Buildbase employees arrive into Nyamwezi and begin working at the project site.